qwasi/android-sdk/README.md

     };
 ```

-**Note: The object types that you register for are the object types that will be returned in the Object for notifyEvent, the QwasiNotificationManager notifies with a QwasiMessage.**
+**Note: The object types that you register for are the object types that will be returned in the Object for notifyEvent, the QwasiNotificationManager notifies with a QwasiMessage.
+Make sure that Reporter objects aren't scoped locally.**

 ## Interface `QwasiInterface`